Put Yourself in My Shoes

 Put Yourself in My Shoes is the second studio album by American country music singer-songwriter Clint Black, released on November 27, 1990.
 As with Black's debut album Killin' Time, the album is currently certified triple platinum by the RIAA.
 All four singles from the album produced huge hits for Black on the Billboard Hot Country Singles & Tracks charts: "Loving Blind" and "Where Are You Now" both at Number One; the title track at #4; and "One More Payment" at #7.
 "This Nightlife" also charted at #61 from unsolicited airplay.

+Musical style and composition

+Put Yourself in My Shoes has been described musically as neotraditional country and honky-tonk, continuing the traditional country sounds of Black's debut album Killin' Time.